Atharva6153-git/EduCodeAI/README.md

 # 🚀 EduCode AI
 ### Learning-First AI for Beginner Programmers

-Code Samjhao AI is an AI-powered coding assistant designed to help beginners truly understand programming instead of just copying solutions.
+EduCode AI is an AI-powered coding assistant designed to help beginners truly understand programming instead of just copying solutions.

 Unlike traditional AI tools that focus on giving answers, Code Samjhao AI focuses on teaching the logic behind the code.